Workiva/react_testing_library/doc/migration_guides/component_rendering.md

 This does not change the functionality of existing tests, but it does mean that tests no longer need to specify when to render attached to the document.

-Below are examples of these kinds of tests:
+Below are examples of how to migrate these kinds of tests:

 ```diff
 import 'package:over_react/over_react.dart';